Global Initiative for Volunteerism and Education (GIVE)

 - Louis Rafetto, DMD, OMS Foundation Director

-- Provide financial assistance to OMS residents to travel internationally with approved programs to deliver humanitarian healthcare to underserved populations.
+- Provide up to $2,500 in travel stipends to residents traveling with internationally with approved OMS teams to deliver humanitarian healthcare to underserved communities.

-- Provide training and experience in areas of oral and maxillofacial surgery that residents may nottraditionally receive in their program.
+- Provide training and experience in areas of oral and maxillofacial surgery that residents may not receive in their program.

-- Provide initial exposure to the rewards associated with providing healthcare to underserved area of the world.
+- Provide initial exposure to the rewards associated with providing healthcare to underserved areas of the world.